Trinity Striping

 Keeps People Safe

-Speed bumps slow drivers in areas where pedestrians and cars mix.
-Bollards prevent vehicles from hitting storefronts and walkways.
+Rubber speed bumps slow drivers in areas where pedestrians and cars mix.
+Delineators keep traffic off sidewalks and crosswalks.

 Traffic Direction